BA101 4 credits

 BA211 4 credits

 Introduces financial accounting theory including the accounting cycle, analysis and recording of transactions, and reporting financial information in accordance with generally accepted accounting principles (GAAP).
-Includes accounting for cash, receivables, long-term assets, current and long-term liabilities, and corporation accounting.
+Includes accounting for cash, receivables, long-term assets, inventory, internal controls, ethics and accounting technology ecosystems.

 BA213 4 credits

-Covers the preparation of the statement of cash flows and financial statement analysis, the foundations of management accounting including various types of business enterprise cost systems, analyzing cost/volume/profit relationships, management planning and budgeting, evaluating performance, and capital investment decisions.
-Uses spreadsheet, word processing, and general ledger software when applicable.
+Covers the preparation of the statement of cash flows and financial statement analysis, the foundations of management accounting including various types of business enterprise cost accounting systems, analyzing cost/volume/profit relationships, management planning and budgeting, evaluating performance, and capital investment decisions.
+Uses word processing, spreadsheet, and general ledger software when applicable.

 BA214 4 credits